 What have you done to improve cleaning practices?

-We have elevated our efforts to provide a clean and safe environment.
+We elevated our efforts to provide a clean and safe environment.
 We are using cleaning and disinfecting products that are recommended by the Centers for Disease Control and Prevention (CDC) and registered with the Environmental Protection Agency (EPA).

 We invested in an electrostatic disinfectant sprayer, which combines specialized disinfectant with high-pressured air and an electric charge to wrap disinfectant evenly and coat all types of surfaces.